lsst/dp0-1_lsst_io/index.rst

 ..
 This is the label that can be used for cross referencing this file.
 ..
 Recommended title label format is "Directory Name"-"Title Name"  -- Spaces should be replaced by hyphens.
 .. _Rubin-Observatory-Documentation-DP0-1:
 ..
-Each section should includes a label for cross referencing to a given area.
+Each section should include a label for cross referencing to a given area.
 ..
 Recommended format for all labels is "Title Name"-"Section Name" -- Spaces should be replaced by hyphens.
 ..
 To reference a label that isn't associated with an reST object such as a title or figure, you must include the link and explicit title using the syntax :ref:`link text <label-name>`.
 ..
-An error will alert you of identical labels during the build process.
+A warning will alert you of identical labels during the linkcheck process.

 ####################################################################
 Vera C. Rubin Observatory Documentation for Data Preview 0.1 (DP0.1)